 How do turbines affect property values?

-There is not enough Top of Form proof to demonstrate that property values around wind turbines decline.
-A University of Rhode Island study was commissioned to analyze this in detail and found: “across a wide variety of specifications, the results indicate that wind turbines have no statistically significant impact on house prices.
+A University of Rhode Island study was commissioned to analyze the impact of wind turbines on property values.
+According to the study, “across a wide variety of specifications, the results indicate that wind turbines have no statistically significant impact on house prices.
 For houses within a half mile of a turbine, the point estimate of price change for properties within ½ mile relative to properties 3-5 miles away 4 is -0.2%.
 So our best estimate is wind towers have no virtual effect on prices of nearby properties.”

 Reference: Lang, C., Opaluch, J. J., & Sfinarolakis, G. (July 01, 2014).
 The windy city: Property value impacts of wind turbines in an urban setting.
 Energy Economics, 44, 4, 41Bottom of Form.Top of Form; Hoen, B., Brown, J. P., Jackson, T., Thayer, M. A., Wiser, R., & Cappers, P. (July 15, 2015).
 Spatial Hedonic Analysis of the Effects of US Wind Energy Facilities on Surrounding Property Values.
 The Journal of Real Estate Finance and Economics, 51,1, 22-51.
 Bottom of Form

 How do turbines affect wildlife?